teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 - The *idea* of a karate style fighting game can't be copyrighted.
 - The *expression* of E. Honda’s "100 hand slap" can be protected by copyright.

 **Merger Rule**.
 If there is only one way to express a particular idea, then idea and expression "merge", and neither will be copyrightable.

-**Realistic Simulations**.
+Be careful about merger rule decisions in old video game cases, where severely technology limited the ways ideas could be expressed.
+With modern technology, merger is less likely to apply.

+**Thin Copyright for Realistic Simulations**.
 The more a game simulates real life, the less copyright protection it will receive.
 The more creative and abstract the game elements, the stronger the copyright protection.
+Video games that simulate sports or pre-existing card games get "thin" copyright protection -- protection against identical clones only.
+Hi-Lo Double Up Joker Poker, which was basically just poker, received only thin copyright protection.
+Likewise, Karate Champ was granted thin protection because it was basically just a karate simulator.

 **Useful Articles**.
 Copyright does not “extend to any idea, procedure, process, system, method of operation...”
 17 USC § 102(b).
 Game controls like a trackball are unprotectable as useful articles or "methods of operation."

 **Scènes à Faire**.
 Copyright doesn't protect cliches, stereotypes, stock characters or standard treatments.
-For example, Pac-Man's dots, Street Fighters vitality bar, and zombie-chainsaw-decapitations are all unprotectable *scènes à faire*.
+For example, Pac-Man's dots, Street Fighters vitality bar, and zombie-chainsaw-decapitations are all *scènes à faire*.
+In some cases, *scènes à faire* are entitled to thin copyright protection, while in others, it gets no protection at all.

+**Framing**.
+Framing the "idea" of the game is critical.
+The more specifically the "idea" of the game is defined, the *less* copyright protection it will have.
+This is because cloners are always free to copy from the details that make up the "idea" of the game.
+Original game creators can carefully and concisely define of the "idea" of their game and perhaps even use it in their marketing.
+This type of preemptive marketing can help persuade copyright judges to apply your narrowly defined "idea" of the game to the copyright infringement analysis.

 The copyright infringement analysis is more an art than a science.
 The line between creative expression and unprotectable ideas is famously elusive.
 As Judge Learned Hand (real name) put it, "Nobody has ever been able to fix that boundary, and nobody ever can." [*Nichols v.
 Universal*](http://scholar.google.com/scholar_case?case=14991934121439658064).